yamin-shihab/study-notes/grade_7/english_language_arts.md

 * The difference between "its" and "it's" is a common error.
 * "Its" means "belonging to it".
 (Its GPU was fast.)
 * "It's" is a contraction of "it is".
 (It's really heavy.)
 * To show possession by a singular owner, "'s" is added to the owner.
-(David's brand-new car was fast.)
+(David's brand-new car was loud.)
 * If the owner is a noun that already ends with an "s", proceed to still add an "'s".
 (The bus's brakes were broken.)
 * If the owner is a pronoun that already ends with an "s", proceed to either still add an "'s" or apostrophe to the owner.
 (James' apple was suspiciously perfect.)
 * To show possession by a plural owner, an apostrophe is added to the owner.
 (The dogs' tails were wagging.)